zetaops/pyoko/README.md

 ### A Django-esque ORM for Riak KV  ###

 #### Supported Features ####
-- Supports latest Riak (2.1.1)
 - Nested class based data models (schemas).
+- One-To-One, ManyToMany and ManyToOne relations.
 - AND queries by using filter() and exclude() methods.
+- Or, in, greater than, lower than queries.
 - Query chaining and caching.
 - Automatic Solr schema creation / update (one way migration).
 - Row level access control, permission based cell filtering.
+- Self referencing model relations.
+- Works with latest Riak (2.1.2)

 #### Work in progress ####
-- More pythonic APIs for Solr's extensive query features.
-(OR queries, searching in list of values)
-- Self referencing model relations.
+- Clenup of invalid/removed relations.
-- One-To-One, ManyToMany and ManyToOne relations with auto denormalization (aka reactive joins / write-time joins)

 #### Planned ####
 - Automatic versioning on write-once buckets.
+- Configurable auto-denormalization (aka reactive joins / write-time joins) for relations.
 - Custom migrations with migration history.
 - CRDT based models.